varunram2001/Prediciting-Food-Rating-using-ML-/README.md

 # Predicting-Food-Rating-using-ML-

-This was a Kaggle challenge
+This was a Kaggle challenge which is a also a part of the Machine Learning Practice Project at IIT Madras B.S Degree Program in Data Science.